My Dear Machine

-My Dear Machine is an EP by Sixpence None the Richer, released on the music website NoiseTrade in mid-2008, although it was discontinued from the site in early 2009.
+My Dear Machine is an EP by Sixpence None the Richer, released on the music website NoiseTrade in July 8, 2008, although it was discontinued from the site in early 2009.
 It is the band's first official release in the four years since The Best of Sixpence None the Richer in 2004.
 "My Dear Machine", "Sooner Than Later", and "Amazing Grace (Give It Back)" would later appear on the band's 2012 album, Lost in Transition.